LQR471814/temporis/README.md

 - Correctness:
     - [x] Bug: Make "other tasks" of a timeframe not include children of child tasks.
-    - [-] Bug: Make estimates of parent task update when child tasks update their durations.
+    - [x] Bug: Make estimates of parent task update when child tasks update their durations.
 - Features:
     - [ ] Feature: Add UI to view the children tasks and total